 If my circumstances change due to the COVID-19 outbreak, will I be able to change or cancel my booking?

 Yes, of course.
-No fees will be charged to any candidate who needs to reschedule or cancel their booking due to Covid-19 and the current APLS cancellation policy will not apply.
+No fees will be charged to any candidate who needs to cancel their booking due to COVID-19.
+Please note that we are no longer able to facilitate course transfers.

 When will APLS courses be back to normal?

 We have introduced a number of COVID-19 mitigation measures to our courses including reduced course capacities, availability of PPE and hand sanitiser, tweaks to the course program and changes to catering arrangements, based on the course location.
-Throughout 2020 we have kept a 'local courses only' policy in place for both candidates and faculty, which is no longer in place for 2021 courses.
+Throughout 2020/21 we have kept a 'local courses only' policy in place for both candidates and faculty as much as possible.
 The situation is however fluid and unpredictable and we will continue to take advice from our Board, State Health Authorities and the Government.
 We will continue to update this page and our members via email with the latest developments.

 Do I need to contact the office?